alinesm/Employees_Vacations_Manager/README.md

 1. Vacation days from one year do not roll over to the next.
    - It's assumed that employees utilize all of their earned vacation days within the year they were accrued
    - Thus, for every 12 months worked, the employee takes the full 30 days of vacation in the subsequent year
-2. The duration of the vacation period is calculated based on start date and end date with the following formula:
+2. The duration of the vacation period is calculated based on the start date and end date with the following formula:
    - duration = end_date - start_date + 1
 3. Vacations can only be registered within a 12-month window from the last employment anniversary.
 For instance:
    - Hiring date: 01/01/2020